PortgasXDXMajd/DSC-Tutorial-1/README.md

 # DSC ID Card

-Hey guys, This Majd.
+Hey guys, This is Majd.

-above you can see the project that we worked on last tutorial, please if you have any diffuclties, contact me.
+Above you can see the project, we worked on last tutorial, please if you have any diffuclties, contact me.